enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Now i will install socket for client side for chat.

-- Go to the terminal and make sure you are in the frontend folder and paste the following code and hit enter
+- Run the following command in the terminal

 ```javascript
 npm i socket.io-client